Khairun-Nahar-Munne/rentFrontend/Readme.md

-appname = rentFrontend
-httpport = 8080
-runmode = dev
-# Cat APP Go Project
+# Rent By Owner Go Frontend Project

 This project aims to design two front-end pages: property listing and property details.